 - Give special attention to issues covered in the Economic Survey- such as “Pradhan Mantri Awaas Yojana – Gramin (PMAY-G),” “Infrastructure,” “Ayushman Bharat,” “Green Bond Market,” “Swachh Bharat Mission (Urban),” “Governance in public sector banks,” etc.

 - Go through simple concepts like, “What are the core industries in India?”, and their contribution to India’s GDP; revise terms like WPI, CPI, Repo Rate, Reverse Repo Rate, etc.

-- Go through India Year Book 2016 (recorded video lectures are available on the BYJU’S Student Portal)
+- Go through India Year Book 2020.
+(Recorded video lectures are at available at BYJU’S IAS Youtube Channel.)

 - Go through other current affairs lectures available on the portal, where roundup of events over the past year has been done.

 For any reference related to current affairs, check the links mentioned below: